-Buttons Description ALERT The ALERT button sends Alert # 6 to the control points and changes the status icon to Red.
+Buttons Description ALERT You can configure the ALERT button to activate a template in Commander.
+See "9.
+Configuring Input Options" on page 66.
 You can also configure alerts as a Call Request to alert emergency operations personnel that an intercom chat session is being requested.
-You can configure each of the six alert inputs with application specific names.
+You can configure each of the six alert inputs with application-specific names.
 A Call Request is a request for an Intercom Chat Session with the Emergency Operations personnel at the control point(s).
-The Call Request displays the Commander Intercom dialog box and turns on the red Call Request status icon next to the Unit ID and Unit Name of the Informer-IP that issued the request.
-RESET Push to reset the following: Alert Signals Alert, Test and Talk LEDs Scrolling Message Display Relay Outputs REPLAY The REPLAY button replays the last voice message received, if the Red Alert light is blinking.
+The Call Request displays the Commander ® Intercom dialog box and turns on the red Call Request status icon next to the Unit ID and Unit Name of the Informer-IP that issued the request.
+RESET Push to reset the following: Alert Signals Alert, Test, and Talk LEDs Scrolling Message Display Relay Outputs REPLAY The REPLAY button replays the last voice message received if the Red Alert light is blinking.
 If the Alert light is not blinking, the event has ended or reset, which removes the message from memory.